MicrosoftDocs/SupportArticles-docs/support/visualstudio/create-thread-using-visual-c-sharp.md

     > [!NOTE]
     > This is the code that underlies the thread.
 This code is an infinite loop that randomly increments or decrements the value in ProgressBar1, and then waits 100 milliseconds before it continues.

-10. Add the following `Load` event handler for Form1.
+10. Add the following `Form1_Load` event handler for Form1.
 This code creates a new thread, makes the thread a background thread, and then starts the thread.

     ```cs
     private void Form1_Load(object sender, System.EventArgs e)